peakmoney/yodel/README.md

 }'
 ```

+## iOS Feedback
+Yodel automatically takes advantage of APN's Feedback Service and unsubscribes devices who have not re-registered or updated since your last failed notification to the device.
+This is discussed in the APN documentation [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html#//apple_ref/doc/uid/TP40008194-CH101-SW3).

+By default, Yodel will query the service once every 12 hours.
+You can change this by setting a new `interval` in `config/apn.json` as seconds.
+For example, to query for feedback every hour -  `"interval": 3600`.

 ## Importing Devices from Urban Airship

 Yodel includes a basic import script for Urban Airship.
 It relies on your aliases being